dsarona/ds_class/Project/ProjectPaper.md

 3.

 ## What you learned from exploring the data, including visualizations
+* There is a significant number of external hosts available that don't appear to provide a business purpose.
+At least not one tied to the web ports open - no website running or providing a valid response
+* The amount of 'suspect' traffic from certain GEO's was much larger than expected.
+Would appear that recon activity is nearly non-stop in some cases

 * Grouping by port - there are several common ports in this data (80, 443, 8080, 22)
 * Grouping by HTTP response
 * Grouping by ASN